open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

-The Collector can be configured to push its own telemetry to an [OTLP receiver](https://github.com/open-telemetry/opentelemetry-collector/tree/main/receiver/otlpreceiver) and send them through configured pipelines.
+The Collector can be configured to push its own telemetry to an [OTLP receiver](https://github.com/open-telemetry/opentelemetry-collector/tree/main/receiver/otlpreceiver) and send the data through configured pipelines.
 In the following example, the Collector is configured to push metrics and traces every 10s using OTLP gRPC to `localhost:14317`: